Landscaping Ideas in Mississippi

 4

-Plant summer annuals and vegetables
+Plant warm-season annuals and summer vegetables after last frost

 March–April